zashchitnik-kuka-1/airflow/README.md

 ## Contributing

 Want to help build Apache Airflow?
-Check out our [contributing documentation](https://github.com/apache/airflow/blob/main/CONTRIBUTING.rst).
+Check out our [contributing documentation](https://github.com/apache/airflow/blob/main/contributing-docs/README.rst).

 Official Docker (container) images for Apache Airflow are described in [IMAGES.rst](https://github.com/apache/airflow/blob/main/IMAGES.rst).

 <!-- END Contributing, please keep comment here to allow auto update of PyPI readme.md -->
 <!-- START Who uses Apache Airflow, please keep comment here to allow auto update of PyPI readme.md -->

+## Commit Policy

+The following commit policy passed by a vote 8(binding) FOR to 0 against on May 27, 2016 on the dev list and slightly modified and consensus reached in October 2020:

+* Commits need a +1 vote from a committer who is not the author
+* Do not merge a PR that regresses linting or does not pass CI tests (unless we have justification such as clearly transient error).
+* When we do AIP voting, both PMC and committer +1s are considered a binding vote.

 ## Who uses Apache Airflow?